 Where possible, we work with family members to reunite families or keep them connected.
 This can mean arranging mediation or providing respite.
 Sometimes it’s just not possible, or at least not for a while, and that’s where the refuge can come in.

-Admission to the refuge
+Staying at the refuge

 You need to know that your daughter (or, if you’re a guardian, the teenager in your care) is staying in a safe place.